epi052/feroxbuster/README.md

 ![time-limit](img/time-limit.gif)

+### Extract Links from robots.txt (New in `v1.10.2`)

+In addition to [extracting links from the response body](#extract-links-from-response-body-new-in-v110), using `--extract-links` makes a request to `/robots.txt` and examines all `Allow` and `Disallow` entries.
+Directory entries are added to the scan queue, while file entries are requested and then reported if appropriate.

 ## 🧐 Comparison w/ Similar Tools

 There are quite a few similar tools for forced browsing/content discovery.
 Burp Suite Pro, Dirb, Dirbuster, etc...